AVmodelling/oscillation-dynamics-training/README.md

 This module loads the pre-trained model from module 2 and further trains it, using the ODT algorithm.

 Module 4 – simulate vehicle trajectories<br />
-This module simulates vehicle trajectories of a selected sub-trail using both pre-trained and ODT car-following models.
+This module simulates vehicle trajectories of a selected sub-trial using both pre-trained and ODT car-following models.
 Sub-trial 9 is the currently selected sub-trial.

 Module 5 – results<br />
 The simulated trajectories are then compared to the true data and the results reported.